Product Design Internship · SPARC Sports

 Designer Impact

-• Enabled a scalable design foundation — logo system, color tokens, and UI components — ready for future SPARC features
+• Designed a scalable design system including logo architecture, color tokens, and reusable UI components to support SPARC's future product expansion

 Its Challenges

-Limited guidance for how the brand should scale across new features and marketing touchpoints
+No guidance existed for how the brand should scale — every new feature made the product less consistent

 Challenges: Inconsistent Color System → Lacking Hierarchy/Accessibility → Brand Presence